Season 1

 Janine Rubenstein | Reinventing Within the Company

+Janine Rubenstein steps into the spotlight.
 Hosts Shana Ayabe and Kisha Imani Cameron sit down with People Magazine's Editor at Large to unpack what it means to reinvent yourself without leaving — from sorting books as an editorial assistant to hosting red carpets and interviewing A-listers.
 They explore the art of saying yes, the power of raising your hand, and how to transform within a legacy brand while staying true to your voice.
 Janine shares candid insights on navigating media's evolution, building authentic connections with celebrities from Matt Damon to Snoop Dogg, and why sometimes the best career move is staying put and growing where you're planted.
 Plus, the secret to maintaining joy through 13 years of industry upheaval, balancing motherhood with red carpet moments, and why she still gets butterflies before some interviews.

 Episode 1